 Busan is a city of Art.
 On my first visit in 2018 I visited many art galleries.
 And this time I continued to explore more.

 Korean Food: To eat good Korean food you need to have good Korean friends, both eating in restaurants and home cooking.
 I experienced eating Korean home cooking from 2 of my Korean friends.
 The first person is Hoyun, my Korean junior friend.
 We got to know each other from the school “Meet Up” and we became friends from the second week of my arrival in Busan.
 When we went on a trip together and it was my birthday he made me a traditional seaweed soup or Miyeok-guk.
 Miyeok-guk is traditionally eaten for breakfast on birthdays.
-The soup was so delicious but, better than that, I met such a caring friend.
+Hoyun also took us to many places to eat where you would never find it on your own.

 I ate out a lot of the time with my friends.
 I tried to eat local food and explore different restaurants every day.
 There are tons of restaurants in Seomyeon.
 I very much like Korean food as they also eat rice like Thai people.
 I think I could live in Korea if there is no country such as Thailand!